Relative genus bounds in indefinite four-manifolds: Slice and H-slice knots

 \end{example}

 \begin{example} Note that the red $+1$ framed unknot in Figure \ref{fig:RHTinCP} encircles a crossing of LHT, with linking number $0$.
-If we had instead considered a $-1$ framed unknot encircling a crossing of LHT, with linking number $2$, then we could argue exactly as in Example \ref{ex:RHT} that there is a cobordism in $\bCP\setminus(\intB \sqcup \intB)$ from LHT to the unknot, hence proving that RHT bounds a disk in $\bCP$.
-However in this setting the disk is in homology class $2H$, where $H$ is a generator of $H_2(\bCP; \Z)$.
-After a global change of orientation, we see that LHT bounds a disk in $\CP$ with homology class $2H$, where $H$ is a generator of $H_2(\CP; \Z)$. \end{example}
+If we had instead considered a $-1$ framed unknot encircling a crossing of LHT, with linking number $\pm 2$, then we could argue exactly as in Example \ref{ex:RHT} that there is a cobordism in $\bCP\setminus(\intB \sqcup \intB)$ from LHT to the unknot, hence proving that RHT bounds a disk in $\bCP$.
+However in this setting the disk is in homology class $\pm 2H$, where $H$ is a generator of $H_2(\bCP; \Z)$ (the $\pm$ ambiguity is depends on choices of strand orientation and generators of $H_2$, and is inconsequential for this discussion).
+After a global change of orientation, we see that LHT bounds a disk in $\CP$ with homology class $\pm 2H$, where $H$ is a generator of $H_2(\CP; \Z)$. \end{example}

 We now give some examples of slice and H-slice knots in the K3 surface.
 We chose the K3 surface because it is a symplectic 4-manifold with a rather simple description, but it is not definite, nor is it homeomorphic to a sum of $\CP$, $\bCP$, or $S^2 \times S^2$.
 The K3 surface can be given a handle decomposition with a 0-handle, twenty-two 2-handles, and a 4-handle, as explained in \cite[Section 8.3]{GS}.
 See Figure \ref{fig:K3} for such a handle diagram.